-11.2 Candidates are asked to state clearly on the application form if they feel this applies to them.
-Under disability equality legislation, employers are required to provide any appropriate assistance to enable a disabled person (who meets the stated selection criteria for the post) to attend for an interview.
+10.2 Candidates are asked to state clearly on the application form if they feel this applies to them.
+Under disability equality legislation, any appropriate assistance to enable a disabled person (who meets the stated selection criteria for the post) to attend for an interview will be provided.

-12. Shortlisting job share applications
+11. Shortlisting job share applications

-12.1 Where candidates have applied for a vacancy on a job-share basis, their application will be considered in exactly the same way as other candidates.
-When shortlisting, ignore the fact of job share.
+11.1 Where candidates have applied for a vacancy on a job-share basis, their application will be considered in exactly the same way as other candidates.

-13. References
+12. References

-- 13.1 The purpose of seeking references is to obtain objective and factual information to support appointment decisions.
+- 12.1 The purpose of seeking references is to obtain objective and factual information to support appointment decisions.
 They are to be sought and obtained directly from the referee.
-The referee details provided by the candidate will be verified. - 13.2 Two satisfactory references will be obtained.
+The referee details provided by the candidate will be verified. - When requesting references, the request will detail these areas see Reference request form F108i and Interview reference request cover letter L108a on InfoSpace. - 12.2 Two satisfactory references will be obtained.
 One of which will be from the applicant's current employer in work with children.
 If the candidate is not currently employed references will be sought from their last employer, verifying their most recent period of employment and reasons for leaving.
 Where any applicant who is not currently working with children has done so in the past, a reference will also be obtained from that employer.
-References will be from a senior person with appropriate authority, not just a colleague.

-The school will not rely on verbal references of testimonials, i.e. "To whom it may concern".

-- 13.3 For safeguarding purposes, every request will ask whether the referee is completely satisfied that the candidate is suitable to work with children.
-If the applicant is currently working with children, on either a paid or voluntary basis, his or her current employer with children will be asked about: - any current disciplinary sanctions (including information obtained from the Teacher Services System); - any disciplinary procedures involving issues related to the safety and welfare of children or young people, including any in which the disciplinary sanction has expired; - details of any allegations or concerns that meet the harm threshold, which have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, and the outcome of those concerns e.g., whether the allegations or concerns were investigated, the conclusion reached, and how the matter was resolved.
-Note - Where allegations are made and investigated but found to be false, unsubstantiated or malicious (including if there is a history of repeated concerns or allegations which have all been found to be false, unsubstantiated or malicious), they should not be included in the reference. - 13.4 Following amendments made to the School Staffing Regulations (England) 2009 (applicable from 1 September 2012), schools are required to pass on information to prospective employers about teachers and Headteachers, who have been subject to capability procedures.
-Therefore, when requesting a reference, the school will ask the referee whether that teacher has been subject, in the last two years, to their school's capability procedure.
+References will be from a senior person with appropriate authority, not just a colleague. - Verbal references of testimonials will not be relied upon i.e. "To whom it may concern". - 12.3 For safeguarding purposes, every request will ask whether the referee is completely satisfied that the candidate is suitable to work with children.
+If the applicant is currently working with children, on either a paid or voluntary basis, their current employer with children will be asked about: - any current disciplinary sanctions (including information obtained from the Teacher Services System); - any disciplinary procedures involving issues related to the safety and welfare of children or young people, including any in which the disciplinary sanction has expired; - details of any allegations or concerns (excluding allegations which are made and investigated but are found to be false, unsubstantiated or malicious, including if there is a history of repeated concerns or allegations which have all been found to be false, unsubstantiated or malicious) that meet the harm threshold, which have been raised about the applicant that relate to the safety and welfare of children or young people or behaviour towards children or young people, and the outcome of those concerns e.g., whether the allegations or concerns were investigated, the conclusion reached, and how the matter was resolved. - whether that teacher has been subject, in the last two years, to their school's capability procedure. - 12.4 In line with the School Staffing Regulations (England) 2009 (amended 2012), information will be passed on to prospective employers about teachers and Headteachers, who have been subject to capability procedures. - 12.5 If the applicant is not currently working with children but has done so in the past, that previous employer will be asked about the above. - 12.6 Where possible references for all shortlisted candidates, including internal ones, will be sought prior to interview, so that any issues of concern they raise can be taken up with the candidate at interview.
+Where it is not possible to request and/or receive